-Prevent Duty.
+Prevent Duty Guidance.

-Marlow Bottom Pre-school named Prevent Lead is Tina Horler- Manager.
+Prevent Lead is Tina Horler- Manager.

-As of 1st July 2015 all schools and childcare providers are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015 to have "due regard" to the need to prevent people from being drawn into terrorism".
+All schools and childcare providers are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015 to have "due regard" to the need to prevent people from being drawn into terrorism".
 This duty is known as Prevent Duty.
-As a provider we complete training to ensure staff are able to identify children or their families who may be vulnerable to radicalization, and know what to do when they are identified.

-We also build our children's resilience to radicalization by promoting fundamental British Values and enabling them to challenge extremist views.
+Staff complete training to ensure they are able to identify children or their families who may be vulnerable to radicalization, and know what to do when they are identified.
+We also build our children's resilience to radicalization by promoting fundamental British Values-sharing and caring, education of different faiths and beliefs, and teaching respect and acceptance of each other's differences.

 All staff are instructed to challenge extremist and radical views and report as necessary to the designated safeguarding officer.
+Prevent duty guidance.
+Tel: 020 7340 7264